-The criteria for selecting companies for our 2011 peer group included U.S. publicly-traded companies in the software or information technology services industries of an appropriate similarity of size, based on revenue or market capitalization as well as companies that have a similar focus in terms of products or customer which would likely compete against the Company for financial capital.
+The criteria for selecting companies for our 2012 peer group included U.S. publicly-traded companies in the software or information technology services industries of an appropriate similarity of size, based on revenue or market capitalization as well as companies that have a similar focus in terms of products or customer which would likely compete against the Company for financial capital.

-In December 2010, the Committee established 2011 compensation for our executive officers, including our Named Executive Officers.
-In connection with establishing the 2011 compensation for our CEO and executive officers, the Committee engaged Pearl Meyer to conduct a competitive compensation analysis for key senior management positions within the Company, including each Named Executive Officer's position (the "2011 Competitive Analysis").
-In the 2011 Competitive Analysis, Pearl Meyer provided compensation data on the CEOs of our new peer group companies for the Committee's consideration as well as compensation data on the other executive officer positions and general industry compensation survey data.
-The 2011 Competitive Analysis contains information related to the median levels (50th percentile) of our peer group or "market median" levels.
+In December 2011, the Committee established 2012 compensation for our executive officers, including our Named Executive Officers.
+In connection with establishing the 2012 compensation for our CEO and executive officers, the Committee engaged Pearl Meyer to conduct a competitive compensation analysis for key senior management positions within the Company, including each Named Executive Officer's position (the "2012 Competitive Analysis").
+In the 2012 Competitive Analysis, Pearl Meyer provided compensation data on the CEOs of our existing and anticipated new peer group companies for the Committee's consideration as well as compensation data on the other executive officer positions and general industry compensation survey data.
+The 2012 Competitive Analysis contains information related to the median levels (50th percentile) of our existing and anticipated peer group or "market median" levels.